Why is PCI DSS compliance important in today’s market?

 Contents

-PCI compliance is compulsory for every e-Commerce merchant that accepts credit or debit card payments on their website.
+PCI compliance is compulsory for every e-commerce merchant that accepts credit or debit card payments on their website.
 This is because, every information entered by customers is private and sensitive data, so it must be well-protected.

 If you accept, store, process, or use credit card data in your business, you are subjected to PCI DSS compliance requirements.

 In early September, there was a massive cyber security incident at Equifax, which may have exposed private information belonging to 143 million people.
-Equifax is a consumer credit reporting agency, which is one of the big-three credit bureaus in America.
+Equifax is a consumer credit reporting agency, which is one of the big three credit bureaus in America.

 This Equifax breach is at its worst as hackers were able to steal social security numbers, birth dates, addresses, driving license numbers and credit card numbers.
 Equifax has confirmed that 209,000 US consumers’ credit card numbers were taken.